VinceNeede/Romeo/README.md

-Romeo is going to be a programming language inspired by C, Fortran and Julia, with an intermediate control over memory Usage example:
+Romeo is going to be a programming language inspired by C, Fortran and Julia, with an intermediate control over memory.

+Usage example:
 ```
 user@pcname:~$ Romeo